 Collectible diorama Toubédé Editions Gaston Lagaffe: Street Scene.
-Numbered and limited to 500 copies.
+Limited to 500 copies.
 Toubédé Editions offers to reconstruct various scenes of Franquin's work with exclusive collectibles dioramas.

 Gaston is a gag-a-day comic strip created in 1957 by the Belgian cartoonist André Franquin in the Franco-Belgian comics magazine Spirou.
 The series focuses on the everyday life of Gaston Lagaffe (whose surname means "the blunder"), a lazy and accident-prone office junior.